15 Budgeting Mistakes You Need to Avoid

 Image Credit: Shutterstock.

-Life is full of surprises, and not all of them are pleasant or cheap.
+Life is full of surprises, and not all are pleasant or cheap.
 Without an emergency fund, unexpected expenses can force you into debt.
 Aim to save at least 3-6 months of living expenses in an easily accessible savings account.
-Start small if you need to – even $500 can help in a pinch.
+Start small if needed – even $500 can help in a pinch.

 Worried unhappy couple arguing about debt or high domestic bills with laptop and documents, young family having quarrel discussing wasting money bankruptcy problem sitting together on sofa at home